beingRD/Vapor-Dummy-Example/README.md

 # Getting started with Vapor
 ![image](https://user-images.githubusercontent.com/39448332/159543057-36c27fd8-8fcb-4f15-91f1-83ab62f0a803.png)

-A small project to understand the basic concepts of Vapor.
+A small project to understand the basic concepts of Vapor with Fluent.

 Run Command on Terminal